 Sometimes It's Good To Give Up The Driver's Seat by Baba Shiv

 I hope these videos helped you have a clearer picture of the art of making choices.
-I really loved them and I hope you did too.
+I loved them, and I hope you did too.
 Let's continue the conversation.
-What resonated with you when you watch these videos?
+What resonated with you when you watched these videos?
 Leave a comment below.

 The TED talks are one of my favorite shows to listen to on NPR.
 The ones you posted are very useful to listen to, we all have choices to make, even when we think we don’t have any options, Thanks for sharing this wonderful post.